njdjyxz/cse15l-lab-reports/Lab Report 1.md

 ```
 cat: messages: Is a directory
 ```
 2. The working directory here is "lecture1".
 When I run `cat` with directory "messages," it shows an error saying, "cat: messages: Is a directory."
-This is because the cat is used to "catenate" and show the exact content in a file.
+I got this output because  `cat` is used to "catenate" and show the exact content in a file.
 However, the directory "messages" contains more files instead of the exact content that can be shown.
-Thus, it becomes an error.
+Thus, it becomes an **error**.

 input:
 ```